Sensinki/Blok-Tech-Team-4A/README.md

 To check the connection you can go to your browser and write "localhost:3000".
 If there is no problem, you should see the welcome screen.

 ### 5. .env file
 As last final step, you should set your .env file for MongoDB connection.
-In the .env file you will define following informations:
+In the .env file you will define following informations:<br>
-MONGO_URI= <your mongo uri>
+MONGO_URI= < your mongo uri >